mondskiez/ansible_control/README.md

 run:

-[code]ansible-playbook playbook/base-server/0-main.yml -K --limit 'web5b,web7' -e "ansible_user=youruser"[/code]
+[block]ansible-playbook playbook/base-server/0-main.yml -K --limit 'web5b,web7' -e "ansible_user=youruser"[/block]

 Take note of the following ansible command line keys which you can add to the command above: